A cleaner, greener borough

 The Big Clean Up!

 In September 2017 the council launched a ‘Love Your Neighbourhood’ campaign, encouraging people to work with us to improve the areas where they live.
-As a part of this, we are also asking local people to ‘Love Clean Streets’.

 In October 2017, we launched our first Big Clean Up event – a series of activities when council officers, volunteers, partners, councillors and staff went out into the borough to tidy areas up.

 While Big Clean Ups were paused due to the ongoing Covid-19 pandemic, they restarted in July 2021 and since then several have taken place in Brick Lane, Wapping, and the Isle of Dogs - with more and more volunteers and partners getting involved, and more rubbish being collected.

 Our thanks to everyone who has taken part so far and to all of our partners for hosting events.